 A Robert Wood Johnson Foundation study concluded that, from the body of research on physical activity in various school settings, the opportunity for physical activity is higher during recess than at other times in the day, with 42% of the activity occurring at recess, 32% during physical education (PE), and 26% during after-school programs/activities.8

 With the growing body of research on the importance of recess and the vital role that recess plays in healthy child development, social skill acquisition, and academic development, it’s no surprise that parents are taking an active role in demanding that schools reinstate recess when it has been cut from school districts across the country.

 Parents have responded by petitioning their school boards, placing recess on PTA agendas, letter writing campaigns, and approaching the local press.
-A Recess Advocacy Toolkit as part of A Right to Recess Campaign is provide free by Peaceful Playgrounds, a recess program available in 8,000 schools across the country.
-The Recess Advocacy Toolkit includes: parent letters, a PowerPoint presentation, a meeting agenda, and advocacy guide which can be downloaded at: http://www.peacefulplaygrounds.com/right-to-recess-campaign/
+A Recess Advocacy Toolkit as part of A Right to Recess Campaign is provided free by Peaceful Playgrounds, a recess program available in 8,000 schools across the country.
+The Recess Advocacy Toolkit includes: parent letters, a PowerPoint presentation, a meeting agenda, and advocacy guide which can be downloaded at http://www.peacefulplaygrounds.com/right-to-recess-campaign/

 About The Author